Written by NexDoor Editorial Team | Reviewed by NexDoor Advisory Team | May 2026

 Key Takeaways

-Run the complete cost before you fall in love with a unit
+- Run the complete cost before you fall in love with a unit, especially if the unit is older or if ABSD may apply.

-Here is every number, broken down clearly, using a $2M 3-bedroom condo as the benchmark — a realistic entry point for a decent 3-bedroom in Singapore in 2026.
+Here is every number, broken down clearly, using a $2M 3-bedroom condo as the benchmark, a realistic entry point for many buyers comparing decent 3-bedroom options in Singapore in 2026.

 How Much Money Do You Need to Buy a Condo in Singapore: The Full Cost Breakdown